Cintakins/Recipe-Website/README.md

 The font awesome icons did not work in the select box.

 the brand-logo title overlapped the content on smaller screens.
+Instead of targetting the class, I created an ID for the logo and targetted it with CSS to minimize it for smaller screens.

+Deployment:

+Credits